-The tuition for this workshop is $2,200.
-At the time of registration, a $400 deposit, along with a $55 non-refundable application fee will be taken.
+The tuition for this workshop is $2,400.
+At the time of registration, a $400 deposit will be taken.
 At that point, all further communication, billing, etc will be handled directly by Peter Turnley.
-The remaining balance of $1800 will be due within 30 days of the workshop.
+The remaining balance of $2000 will be due within 30 days of the workshop.

 Peter Turnley is renowned for his photography of the realities of the human condition.
 His photographs have been featured on the cover of Newsweek forty-three times and are published frequently in many of the world’s most prestigious publications.
 He has worked in over ninety countries and has witnessed most major stories of international geopolitical and historic significance in the last forty years.
 He has produced portraits and covered many of the modern world’s most influential people: Obama, Castro, Gorbachev, Yeltsin, Putin, Mandela, Arafat, Schroeder, Ceausescu, Gaddafi, Chirac, Clinton, Reagan, Bush Sr., Lady Diana, and Pope Jean Paul II among others.
 His photographs have been exhibited worldwide, and recently in October 2019 he had a major exhibit in Havana, Cuba at La Fototeca de Cuba, “Paris-Cuba”.
 Turnley lives in both New York and Paris and has published seven books: Beijing Spring, Moments of Revolution, In Times of War and Peace, Parisians, McClellan Street, French Kiss: A Love Letter to Paris, and Cuba: A Grace of Spirit.